LyonParapente/EventOrganizer/last_release.md

-* Fix no more emails
+* Ability to edit event in progress